dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 When a sampling counter overflows and a Performance Monitoring Interrupt (PMI) is triggered, the LBR logging freezes until software captures the LBR records and resumes collection.

 LBR collection can be limited to a set of specific branch types, for example a user may choose to log only function calls and returns.
 When applying such filter to the code in [@lst:LogBranches], we would only see branches (3) and (4) in the history.
 Users can also filter in/out conditional and unconditional jumps, indirect jumps and calls, system calls, interrupts and others.
-In Linux perf there is a `-j` option that enables filter recording various branch types.
+In Linux perf there is a `-j` option that enables/disables recording of various branch types.

 By default, the LBR array works as a ring buffer that captures control flow transitions.
 However, the depth of the LBR array is limited, which can be a limiting factor when profiling certain applications, in which a transition of the execution flow is accompanied by a large number of leaf function calls.
 These calls to leaf functions, and their returns, are likely to displace the main execution context from the LBRs.
 Consider the example in [@lst:LogBranches] again.
-Say, we want to unwind the call stack from our LBS, and thus we configured LBR to capture only function calls and returns.
-If the loop runs thousands of iterations and taking into account that the LBR array is 32 entries deep, there is a very high chance we would only see 16 pairs of entries (3) and (4).
-Those are all leaf function calls which don't help us to unwind the call stack.
+Say, we want to unwind the call stack from the history in LBR, and so we configured LBR to capture only function calls and returns.
+If the loop runs thousands of iterations and taking into account that the LBR array is only 32 entries deep, there is a very high chance we would only see 16 pairs of entries (3) and (4).
+In such a scenario, the LBR array is cluttered with leaf function calls which don't help us to unwind the current call stack.

 This is why LBR supports call-stack mode.
 With this mode enabled, the LBR array captures function calls as before, but as return instructions are executed the last captured branch (`call`) record is flushed from the array in a last-in first-out (LIFO) manner.
 Thus, branch information pertaining to completed leaf functions will not be retained, while preserving the call stack information of the main line execution path.
 When configured in this manner, the LBR array emulates a call stack, where `CALL`s are “pushed” and `RET`s “pop” entries off the stack.
+If the depth of the call stack in your application never goes beyond 32 nested frames, LBRs will give you a very accurate information.

 Users can make sure LBRs are enabled on their system by doing the following command: